Lloyd Brasileiro: History

 With the independence of Brazil, the naval sector gradually restructured itself to cope with the growing demand for means of locomotion of cargo and passengers by river and sea.
 Brazilian admiral Artur Silveira da Mota (1843–1914) attempted to establish a Brazilian overseas shipping company beginning in 1886.
 This was to operate two steamship lines to Europe (northern Europe to Hamburg and to the Mediterranean) and actively seek to support desirable immigration to Brazil.
 The ensuing unrest delayed the implementation of this plan.
 The company was founded in February 1894 with the federal government of Brazil as the main owner, and to this end the existing shipping companies Empreza Transatlântica Brasileira, Companhia Brasileira de Navegação a Vapor and the Companhia Nacional de Navegação a Vapor merged with the smaller shipping companies Companhia Progresso Marítimo, Companhia de Navegação da Estrada de Ferro Espírito Santo a Caravelas, to which were added in 1891 the three smaller shipping companies Companhia Bahiana de Navegação, Companhia Paraense de Navegação and the Companhia Brasileira de Estradas de Ferro e Navegação.

 In fact, the main business was Brazilian coastal traffic, including traffic in the Amazon basin.
 However, commercial success failed to materialize.
-In 1906, a plan emerged to order 18 newbuildings in Britain and to purchase a number of used ships.
+In 1906, a plan emerged to order 18 new ships built in Britain and to purchase a number of used ships.
 The implementation of this plan and the establishment of lines to New York and, in 1910, to Portugal and then to Great Britain and Germany did not bring the economic profits and led to the complete takeover of the company by the state before World War I.

 The company's largest ships in 1914 were the British-built Ceará (1907, 3324 GRT), Pará (1907, 3351 GRT), São Paulo (1907, 3583 GRT), Rio de Janeiro (1908, 3583 GRT), Bahia (1910, 3401 GRT), and Minas Gerais (1910, 3540 GRT), small passenger steamers with refrigerated holds for transporting agricultural goods on outbound voyages to Europe or the United States.
 The newbuildings were joined in 1911 by the freighters Purus (1900, 3822 GRT), Tocantins (1901, 3837 GRT) and Tapajós (1902, 3774 GRT), acquired from the British-Brazilian Buarque Line.

 In addition to these nine ships over 3,000 GRT, there were four steamers over 2,000 GRT and 22 steamers of over 1,000 GRT.
 Among these were the steamers built for the Cia. de Nav.
 Cruzeiro do Sul, Santos.
-Hamburg Süd and Hapag had founded this company in 1905 for the coastal service between Rio de Janeiro and Buenos Aires and had five ships (Saturno, Orion, Jupiter and Sirio of 1,800 to 1,900 GRT and for the Rio Grande do Sul–Porto Alegre service the Venus of 966 GRT) built in Germany.
+Hamburg Süd and Hapag had founded this company in 1905 for the coastal service between Rio de Janeiro and Buenos Aires and had five ships (Saturno, Orion, Jupiter and Sirio of 1,800 to 1,900 GRT and for the Rio Grande do Sul–Porto Alegre service Venus of 966 GRT) built in Germany.
 These ships all entered the service of Lloyd Brasileiro between 1908 and 1916 after the German holdings were abandoned.